beginning of content

 Complications of obstructive sleep apnoea

-OSA is bad for your health.
-As well as making you tired, untreated moderate to severe OSA increases your risk of other health problems, such as high blood pressure and cardiovascular disease.
+As well as making you tired, untreated OSA can increase your risk of health problems, such as:

-You are also at a higher risk of motor vehicle and workplace accidents.
+You are also at higher risk of car accidents and workplace accidents if you have OSA.

 What is the difference between obstructive sleep apnoea and central sleep apnoea?